 No matter where in the world you are, there is every chance that you have seen Odile’s work as a hairstylist, in magazines, on advertising billboards, television, the Internet and, of course, in fashion shows around the world from California to China via Europe.
 Odile has also worked on dozens of male and female icons, the latter including Gena Rowlands, Jeanne Moreau, Faye Dunaway and Catherine Deneuve, Cate Blanchett, Tilda Swinton, Julianne Moore, Maggie Cheung, Penelope Cruz, Michelle Yeoh, Marion Cotillard, Keira Knightley and Kristen Stewart, to name a few actresses from various generations.
 She has also worked on music videos and films, including Sofia Coppola’s Marie-Antoinette, for which she created a range of hairstyles for Kirsten Dunst in the title role.

 Sonia Castleberry is the Senior Beauty Editor for World Bride Magazine.
 She’s a licensed third generation hairstylist that’s well recognized throughout the television, film, and fashion industries.
 Her passion for hair and all things beauty began at an early age growing up in her family’s hair salon.
 Her work has appeared in several publications both nationally and internationally.
 Her industry knowledge and work ethic has garnered her opportunities to contribute to major broadcasting networks, brands as well as feature films.
-She is the owner of Brides by Sonia Castleberry, a luxury on location bridal agency that brings the salon to you on your wedding day.
-In her spare time she enjoys traveling with her husband and son.
+She is the owner of Brides by Sonia Castleberry, a luxury on location bridal agency that brings the salon to you on your wedding day, and Wink Eye Cotoure, a mobile lash and brow bar.
+In her spare time, she enjoys traveling with her son.
 Sonia currently resides in New York City.